tomkeays/lemoyne-pogo/README.md

 PokeNav documentation: [https://docs.pokenavbot.com/research.html](https://docs.pokenavbot.com/research.html)

-Let's break this down for 3 of these
+### Examples: Research Reporting

+Let's give a few examples to show how this works.
+In each, I'm using the POI alias instead of the full name of the Pokestop.

 `$q Aerodactyl clock "use an item to evolve a pokemon"`